zahur76/MilestoneProject_2/README.md

 This was achieved by using Star Wars themed design which made the game more visually appealing.

 6. User goal: *be exposed to general Star Wars character facts so I can further my star wars knowledge*</br>
-This was achieved by consuming a Star Wars API provided by [Code Institute](https://ci-swapi.herokuapp.com).
+This was achieved by consuming a Star Wars API provided by [swapi.dev](https://swapi.dev).
 This would provide a random character fact highlighting the characters name, height, weight, and hair-clour when the game finished.
 A second page was also included during delvelopment which allowed the user to click on specific Star wars characters to obtain facts.